Correlation of geography within the subject and with other subjects

 - Time is saved as the teaching of concepts can be divided amongst the 2 subject teachers.

-Geography with History
+Correlation of Geography with History

 Geography encompasses the study of a place and its relation with humans while History tells us the story of the humans of that place at some point of time.
 Geography studies the topography, landscapes, water bodies, etc and these same aspects play an important role in winning wars and battles and overthrowing empires in History.
 Thus Geography and History are inter-related.